ShubhangiRaj/RESTfulBlogApp/README.md

-# RESTfulBlogApp
-A Node.js blog app with CRUD operations and the seven RESTful routes.
+### A Node.js blog app with CRUD operations and the seven RESTful routes.

-## What is REST?
+### What is REST?
-### An architecture/pattern for defining our routes.
+An architecture/pattern for defining our routes.
 It is a way of mapping between HTTP routes and CRUD functionalities.

-## There are 7 restful routes:
+### There are 7 restful routes:

 | Route name  	| URL 				| HTTP Verb   | Description								|
 | ------------- | ----------------- |-------------| --------------------------------------- |